pypi/warehouse/docs/index.rst

    api-reference/index

-Warehouse is a new code base that implements a Python package index.
-It is being actively developed and the plan is that it will eventually power https://pypi.python.org/pypi (PyPI) and replace an older code base that is currently powering PyPI.
+Warehouse is a new code base that implements a Python package repository.
+It is being actively developed and the plan is that it will eventually power PyPI_ and replace an older code base that is currently powering PyPI.
 You can see Warehouse in production at https://warehouse.python.org

-Warehouse is built on top of the Pyramid web application framework and uses PostgreSQL, Elasticsearch, etc.

 The goal is to improve PyPI by making it: